This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 15) Manage your time well if it’s limited.

 Some proofreading exams are timed since proofreaders sometimes have to meet tight deadlines.
-For timed tests, I’d encourage you to use the age-old strategy of not spending too much time on any one question.
+For timed tests, I’d encourage you to use the age-old strategy of not spending too much time in any one question.

 Your evaluation may be multiple choice, or you may be required to proofread one or more documents.
 No matter the format, you can apply this technique.